AlexandrosPanag/My_Python_Projects/Lists/README.md

 ---

 A basic program that implenets a basic list comprehension, it's job is to find a number in a specific range of numbers [0..30] that can be divided by 2 and at the same time 3

+List Comprehension Finding Unicode
+---

+We use list comprehension in order to find the unicode character of each letter in a written text